Burn Injuries in the Workplace

 - Fourth Degree – These burns are the most serious of all, classified by deep charring of muscles, tendons, ligaments, and bones.
 These types of burns frequently require amputation and are often fatal.

-If you have suffered burns in a work-related accident, our skilled lawyers can guide you step-by-step through the process of filing a workers’ compensation claim and advocate for every penny’s worth of your entitled benefits.
+If you have suffered burns in a work-related accident, our skilled attorneys can guide you step-by-step through the process of filing a workers’ compensation claim and advocate for every penny’s worth of your entitled benefits.
 With our assistance, you may be able to recover compensation for your medical treatments, lost wages, rehabilitation expenses, and temporary or permanent disability.

 Discuss Your Burn Injury Case for Free